Pavin Smith Player Props: Diamondbacks vs. Braves

 - Smith is batting .220 with five doubles, five home runs and 20 walks.

-- In 35.0% of his games this season, Smith has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.
+- In 14 games this season (35.0%), Smith has picked up an RBI, and in four of those games (10.0%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 37.5% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.